 The Coleman Cooler Quad is a fairly standard-sized folding sports chair.
 It comes with an over-the-shoulder carry bag and features a single cup holder, a side pocket, adjustable armrests, and a 4-can mini cooler.

-Ease of Setup
+Ease of Use

-By far the best thing about this chair is how easy it is to set up.
-It just folds outwards like an accordion.
+By far, the best thing about this chair is how easy it is to set up — it just folds outwards like an accordion.
 The cooler is also easy to use, with a handy pull-on top that unzips both sides simultaneously.
 A small patch of velcro is all that's left between you and your cold beverages.
 However, this chair is tricky to fit back into its bag.
 The cooler in the armrest sticks out at an odd angle and resists being squeezed back into a sack that's barely large enough to hold it.
 Beyond the cooler, the Quad has a single mesh cup holder that's just barely wide enough to squeeze in an iPhone 8+ and a side seat pocket with one large pocket and two smaller mesh pockets to keep you organized.

 Though it's one of the least expensive chairs we tested, we're still not sure it's worth it.
-Lackluster performance and a cooler that's only moderately useful but surprisingly in the way make us feel like there are much better options out there, even if the chair and cooler have to separate.
+Lackluster performance and a cooler that's only moderately useful but surprisingly in the way make us feel like there are much better options out there, even if the chair and cooler have to be separate.

 If you're after a novelty chair with an included cooler, you've found it.
 But if you want something comfortable enough to watch an all-day soccer tournament and durable enough to bring back every season, we don't think this one is a winner.